How to determine the amount of traffic your site's web server can safely handle

 Performance testing can predict the essential data you need using established tools and techniques.

-- Load testing simulates what would happen with expected traffic, for example, the added demand from email campaigns or social media and PPC advertising.
+- Load testing simulates what would happen with expected site traffic increase, for example, the added demand from email campaigns or facebook or other social media and PPC advertising.

 - Spike testing gathers data for situations where a sudden surge hits your servers, above what your system can cope with—ideal for predicting outcomes of SPAM or other DoS attacks.